ata4/glrage/README.md

 ### Known problems
 * The savegame format is incompatible to DOS format.
 To prevent accidental loading or overwriting of existing DOS savegames, the file name format has been changed as well.
 * Custom key bindings have been partially disabled in the ring menu to prevent various crashes.
-* The menu is fully opaque when opened in-game.
 * Some objects disappear when viewed from certain angles or are just partially visible.
 * Ambient tracks played from a physical CD won't loop properly in Windows Vista and later ([caused by a MCI emulation bug in Windows](https://social.msdn.microsoft.com/Forums/windowsdesktop/en-US/dfa22274-8122-4b92-a0bc-653f5749b1bd/audio-cd-playing-with-mci-mcinotifysuccessful-never-arrives?forum=windowspro-audiodevelopment)).
 * If the soundtrack patch is activated, music cues triggered by levels are played again when loading a savegame where they have been played already.